ppetrovtv/pine_script_docs/source/annotations/Alert_conditions.rst

     plot(ma_1, color=red)
     plot(ma_2, color=blue)

-The function creates alert condition that is available in *Create Alert* dialog.
-Please note, that alertcondition **does NOT start alerts programmatically**, it only gives you opportunity to create a custom condition for *Create Alert* dialog.
-Alerts must be still started manually.
+The function makes the alert available in *Create Alert* dialog box.
+Please note, that alertcondition **does NOT start alerts programmatically**, it only gives you the opportunity to create an alert from it in the *Create Alert* dialog box.
+Alerts must always be created manually.
 Also, an alert created with a custom ``alertcondition`` in Pine code is not displayed on a chart.

-To create an alert based on an alertcondition, one should apply a Pine indicator with an alertcontidion to the current chart, open the *Create Alert* dialog, select the applied Pine code as main condition for the alert and choose the specific alert condition (implemented in the code itself).
+To create an alert based on an alertcondition, one should apply a Pine indicator with an alertcontidion to the current chart, open the *Create Alert* dialog, select the applied Pine code as the main condition for the alert and choose one of the specific alert conditions defined in the script's code.

 .. image:: images/Alertcondition_1.png

-When alert fires, you'll see the message:
+When the alert fires, you'll see the message:

 .. image:: images/Alertcondition_2.png